-As a category manager, it’s my job to look for new ways to help CU members save money, and provide insight about making their indirect spend categories a little more manageable.
+At OMNIA Partners we are always looking for new ways to help members save money, and provide insight about making their spend categories a little more manageable.

 One of the indirect spend categories I get the most questions about is energy management.